Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the

-We get average payoff per player in zero noise ($\beta \xrightarrow{} \infty$) limit as $2r$ which corresponds to strategy $(provide,provide)$ in payoff matrix of Eq.~(\ref{eqn:publicgoodsgamematrix}).
-We get this in spite of Nash equilibrium being $(free-ride,free-ride)$ for $r<(t/2-p)$.
-In accordance with what we saw for game magnetisation in zero noise ($\beta \xrightarrow{} \infty$) limit, without randomization of strategy, HD model always gives payoff corresponding to both players cooperating since collective payoff of players in thermodynamic limit is largest when all players provide.
+We get the average payoff per player in zero noise ($\beta \xrightarrow{} \infty$) limit as $2r$, which corresponds to strategy $(provide, provide)$ in the payoff matrix of Eq.~(\ref{eqn:publicgoodsgamematrix}).
+We get this despite Nash equilibrium being $(free-ride,free-ride)$ for $r<(t/2-p)$.
+Following what we saw for game magnetization in zero noise ($\beta \xrightarrow{} \infty$) limit, without randomization of strategy, the HD model always gives a payoff corresponding to both players cooperating since the collective payoff of players in thermodynamic limit is largest when all players provide.